 "Oh dear family I had the worst dream.
 You were there, and you were there, and you were there too.
 And we were all trying to defend ourselves against some evil Christmas demon and his army of little monster toys that wanted to whisk us off to Hell because we were all a bunch of dick heads that didn't understand the true value of Christmas."

 "No more peppermint schnapps before bed dear."

-But when everything seems fine and dandy, he opens up a small box that contains a bauble that bears Krampus's name on it.
-This proves that this whole experience wasn't just a dream and actually did happen.
-The family all look upon each other in fear and shock as the memories of the night all flood back into their memories.
+But when everything seems fine and dandy, he opens up a small box that contains a bauble bearing the name Krampus.
+This proves the whole experience wasn't just a dream; it did actually happen.
+The family members look to each other in fear and shock as memories of the night flood back into their minds.